Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

-Moreover, just as the discovery of 2D ferromagnets have advanced opportunities for the design vdW heterostructures, with the prospect of a growing family of 2D altermagnets, it would be important to understand how they can transform the neighboring materials through proximity effects~\cite{Zutic2019:MT,Ibrahim2020:2DM}.
-Since electric control of topological properties is already considered in various heterostructures~\cite{chen2024ferroelectricity,Zhou2021:PRL}, we expect that our proposal for electrically controlled vdW multiferroics, with multiple broken symmetries, can further expand the family of topological states and facilitate their manipulation, not only in the normal~\cite{Guo2023:quantum,Fernandes2024:PRB}, but also in the superconducting states~\cite{AMMajorana_PRL2024,Li2023:PRB,Amundsen2024:RMP}.
+Moreover, just as the discovery of 2D FM have advanced opportunities for designing vdW heterostructures, with the prospect of a growing family of 2D AM, it would be important to understand how they can transform the neighboring materials through proximity effects~\cite{Zutic2019:MT,Ibrahim2020:2DM,Wang2024stackingAM_PRB,Guo2024valleyAM_PRB}.
+Since electric control of topological properties is already considered in various heterostructures~\cite{chen2024ferroelectricity,Zhou2021:PRL}, we expect that our proposal for electrically controlled vdW multiferroics, with multiple broken symmetries, can further expand the family of topological states and facilitate their manipulation, not only in the normal~\cite{Guo2023:quantum,Fernandes2024:PRB}, but also in superconducting states~\cite{AMMajorana_PRL2024,Li2023:PRB,zhou2022fusion,Amundsen2024:RMP}.